Features

 Registers a "remove" action.

 Returns true if "undo" is possible.
-You can use this property to enable/disable the Undo button.
+It is exposed as a computed signal and can be used to enable or disable the Undo button.

 Returns true if "redo" is possible.
-You can use this property to enable/disable the Redo button.
+It is exposed as a computed signal and can be used to enable or disable the Redo button.

 undo(): HistoryItem

-Performs "undo" on the internal state and returns HistoryItem object with action details so the action can be reverted.
+Performs "undo" on the internal state and returns a HistoryItem object with action details so the action can be reverted in the Scheduler.

 redo(): HistoryItem

-Performs "redo" on the internal state and returns HistoryItem object with actions details so the action can be replayed.
+Performs "redo" on the internal state and returns a HistoryItem object with action details so the action can be replayed in the Scheduler.

 Returns the full undo/redo queue with action details.